 - Option 1.
 From Term 1 2019, junior primary students could be supplied with one decodable reader and one whole language reader.

 - Option 2.
 In 2019, Foundation classrooms could be equipped with decodable reading material and in 2020 Year 1 reading material could be upgraded.

 - Option 3.
 Schools may initially upgrade the home reading books and in subsequent years upgrade the shared reading material.

 In terms of decodable readers, there are a range of options.
 A cost effective option to establish, supplement or extend current stocks may be the PLD range.

-Decodable books for semester one in the Foundation Year
+Decodable books for semester one and two in the Foundation Year

 Keep in mind that most decodable reading book sets will need to be merged.
 Too often students are not ready for example book x because they require further repeated practice with reading material at the lower levels.
 Many of the commercial decodable book sets can be merged for added reading practice.
 An independent and extensive list of decodable readers can be found at www.spelfabet.com.au.
 Here you will find PLD’s books as well as a range of other options.